 In other words, there are a lot more changes and variables that I need help with, and that’s why having a financial advisor on your team is so beneficial.

 One of the best places I recommend you start looking for a financial planner is the XY Planning Network.
 Their financial advisors are all young go-getters, so they understand our generation, our goals, and can talk to us in real terms.
-We’ve been working with Sophia Bera, who helped us craft a custom debt payoff plan in January.

 These CFPs and financial advisors all run their own firms (meaning they’re self-employed too) and know what it’s like to be the boss, while managing the financial side of things.
 They can help you come up with a custom plan for your goals and needs — plus, their prices are budget-friendly.

 5. Decide how to take action